-During the Freshman and Sophomore years, the centerpiece of the Martin Luther King, Jr. Scholars Program is the Scholars Seminar (SAHS-UE 2 003 & 004), which organizes scholar activities, including travel colloquia around an annual theme chosen by the scholars.
+During the Freshman and Sophomore years, the centerpiece of the Martin Luther King, Jr. Scholars Program is the Scholars Seminar (SAHS-UE 2), which organizes scholar activities, including travel colloquia around an annual theme chosen by the scholars.
 Discussion, debate, outside speakers, social activities, a play that they construct, and a group community service project allow scholars to explore the year’s theme creatively, bringing in issues of leadership development, current events, multiculturalism, social justice, and community.
-This year’s theme is framed by Dr. Martin Luther King Jr.’s quote, "An individual has not started living until [they] can rise above the narrow confines of [their] individualistic concerns to the broader concerns of all humanity".
+This year’s theme is framed by Dr. Martin Luther King Jr.’s quote, "Darkness cannot drive out darkness, only light can do that.
+Hate cannot drive out hate, only love can do that."

 Freshman and Sophomore Scholars are expected to maintain a minimum 3.5 GPA and complete 15 hours of community service a semester.